Trevor Meredith

 Trevor George Meredith (born 25 December 1936) is an English retired professional footballer who played as a winger.
 Whilst playing for Burnley, he scored the winning goal in the 2–1 victory over Manchester City on 2 May 1960, a win which saw the Clarets crowned Champions of England for the first time since 1921.
 After leaving Burnley, he went on to play over 200 league games for Shrewsbury Town.
-Following his retirement from professional football, he became a teacher.

 Personal life

 Meredith was born on 25 December 1936 in the village of Stottesdon, near Bridgnorth, Shropshire.
 He was conscripted into the British Army at the age of 17, and was playing semi-professional football for Kidderminster Harriers when he was scouted by Burnley.
 After retiring from playing, he became a primary school teacher at Our Lady and St. Edwards RC Primary School in Preston.